 Q: Does CipherTrace consider VPN addresses as a red flag?

-A: Unfortunately, no, because most everybody uses VPN, especially in the crypto world.
-No, but I would certainly consider like Tor exit nodes, right.
+A: Unfortunately, no, because almost everybody uses VPNs, especially in the crypto world.
+No, but I would certainly consider Tor exit nodes, right?
 So, definitely look at Tor addresses.

 Q: How can an FI identify a person who may be privately mining for virtual currencies?